mayankj/PyMp3/README.md

 ###How to use -
 - Enter name of Movie
 - Choose Mode

 If Mode is 1 -
 - Confirm link
 - Confirm songs
 - Go grab a cup of coffee
 - Voila!
-All songs of the movie have been downloaded to the root folder ! if Mode is 2 -
+All songs of the movie have been downloaded to the root folder !

+If Mode is 2 -
 - Go grab a cup of coffee
 - Voila!
 All songs of the movie have been downloaded to the root folder !

 ###Modes -
 - Mode 1 - Confirms after every step, for the paranoid :)
 - Mode 2 - Fully automatic downloading.
-0.01% chance of error but you can always delete the songs.

 ### How to install -
 - Install [Python 2.7](https://www.python.org/) or another 2.x version.
 Feel free to try it out on Python 3.x and do tell     me if it works.